Sounds from Sensors with Mozzi

 In Audacity,

-• in the Project Rate (Hz) box, type 16384.
-This is Mozzi’s sample rate and will help show your waveforms clearly, otherwise they’ll appear as scrambled, aliased Pulse Width Modulated square waves.
+- in the Project Rate (Hz) box, type 16384.
+This is Mozzi’s sample rate and will help show your waveforms clearly, otherwise they’ll appear as scrambled, aliased Pulse Width Modulated square waves. (only applicable to classic Arduino boards).

 Some new laptops have a single audio socket that requires a 4-pole audio input cable.
 If you don’t have the cable then just listen to the audio through headphones which will be a bit noisy but good enough for learning….